Education

 Continuing education

 The Telehealth Institute offers asynchronous continuing education courses on the subject of telehealth.
-These courses cover Telehealth 101, Multicultural Aspects of Rural Health, Laws and Ethics of Telehealth, Managing Crises and Emergencies in Telehealth, and Treatment Considerations.

 Courses can be purchased individually or as a set.
 Group rates are available.
 The Telehealth Institute can also offer custom synchronous training virtually or in person.